rhysd/actionlint/docs/checks.md

 actionlint detects which shell is used to run the scripts following [the documentation][shell-doc].
 On Linux or macOS, the default shell is `bash` and on Windows it is `pwsh`.
 Shell can be configured by `shell:` configuration at a workflow level or job level.
 Each step can configure shell to run scripts by `shell:`.

+In the above example output, `SC2086:info:1:6:` means that shellcheck reported SC2086 rule violation and the location is at line 1, column 6.
+Note that the location is relative to the script of the `run:` section.

 actionlint remembers the default shell and checks what OS the job runs on.
 Only when the shell is `bash` or `sh`, actionlint applies shellcheck to scripts.